qizy09/PMFS-forked/README.md

 # PMFS-forked
 =================

-This is a forked PMFS, originally by Intel, and I did some tiny adjustments.
+This is project's repository based on a forked PMFS, originally by Intel, and I did some tiny adjustments.

 PMFS Introduction